pgassmann/puppet-letsencrypt_nginx/README.md

 #### Parameters

-* `default_vhost_name`:
+* `default_server_name`:
-  name of nginx vhost that catches all requests that do not match any other server_name
+  name of nginx server that catches all requests that do not match any other server_name

 * `webroot`:
-  This directory is configured as webroot for the webroot authentication locations added to the vhost to allow renewals
+  This directory is configured as webroot for the webroot authentication locations added to the server to allow renewals

 * `firstrun_webroot`:
   Use different webroot on first run.